hughdbrown/just-enough/psql.md

 ```
 SELECT AVG(column1) as col1_avg
-FROM table1; 	# Returns the average of column1 labeled as col1_avg from table1.
+FROM table1; 	# Returns the average of column1 from table1, labeled as col1_avg.